May 12, 2021

 It's humid enough outside in Kansas City, so how do we prevent unwanted humidity in the home?

-How do we prevent humidity?
+How do we prevent humidity in a passive house?

 At Kala, preventing moisture from wicking up the foundation wall is a high priority during construction.
 We utilize what’s called “capillary break” to provide a barrier between the footings and the stem wall.
 Without a capillary break the moisture from the footings would be sucked into the wall - leading to more water vapor in the home.
 More water vapor means more humidity.